GSA/fedramp-gov/_posts/2021-08-12-FedRAMP-Releases-OSCAL-Validations.md

 layout: blog-page
 ---

 FedRAMP is excited to announce the development of OSCAL validations rules, which will allow FedRAMP to automate a significant portion of the security package review.
-Additionally, the program will release validation rules to enable self-testing prior to package submissions
+Additionally, validation rules will enable CSPs and 3PAOs to conduct self-testing prior to package submissions.

 **Today’s Challenge: Time to Achieve an ATO**